InsideAmber/React-Interview-Preparation/notes/important-discussion.md

 }
 ```

-So yes — functions, variables, and JSX inside the component are all recalculated when the component re-renders.
+So yes — `functions`, `variables`, and JSX inside the component are all recalculated when the component re-renders.

 🤔 Is this a drawback?
 It can be, but it's also a tradeoff React makes for simplicity and consistency: